-Currently JTWC does not warn specifically on subtropical cyclones, though their presence is often noted in the significant tropical weather advisory (ABPW/ABIO products).
+Western and South Pacific Significant Tropical Weather Advisory/Indian Ocean Significant Tropical Weather Advisory (ABPW/ABIO)].
 It is recommended that such designation should be made more formal in the manner currently done by NHC.
 The potential value of such labeling is reflected in the dramatic track changes that can be associated with subtropical structure.

 A number of questions remain.
-Among these are (i) the frequency of midlevel temperature gradients in the vicinity of subtropical gyres; (ii) the extent to which TCs within gyres take on subtropical storm characteristics; (iii) whether sudden northward TC track changes always arise in part due to co-rotation with upper lows.
-Ideally, as other instances of gyres are studied and the development of TCs within their circulations becomes better understood, it will permit more accurate prognosis of these complicated events.
+Among these are (i) the frequency of midlevel temperature gradients in the vicinity of subtropical gyres, (ii) the extent to which TCs within gyres take on subtropical storm characteristics, and (iii) whether sudden northward TC track changes always arise in part due to corotation with upper lows.
+Ideally, as other instances of gyres are studied and the development of TCs within their circulations becomes better understood, it will permit more accurate prognoses of these complicated events.

-Acknowledgements: We gratefully acknowledge the input and suggestions of our SUNY Albany colleagues in the preparation of this work.
+Acknowledgments.
+We gratefully acknowledge the input and suggestions of our SUNY Albany colleagues in the preparation of this work.
 We thank two anonymous reviewers for their well-reasoned comments.
-Gridded analyses from the ECMWF were obtained from NCAR, which is supported by the National Science Foundation (NSF).
-This work was supported by NSF grants ATM0839991 and AGS1249732.
+Gridded analyses from ECMWF were obtained from NCAR, which is supported by the National Science Foundation (NSF).
+This work was supported by NSF Grants ATM0839991 and AGS1249732.